Brian Castle

 Model Neurons

-One-shot learning is an interesting study, but let's set that aside for a moment and look at some model neurons that let us simplify our investigations.
-Which model neuron we use, depends on what behaviors we'd like to look at.
+One-shot learning is an interesting study, but let's set that aside for a moment and look at some model neurons that will help us simplify our investigations.
+Which model neuron we use, depends on the behaviors we'd like to look at.
 If we're just interested in the algebra and statistics, we can use simple model neurons that are amenable to matrix multiplication with nVidia GPU's.
 On the other hand there are many applications for which static algebra is inadequate, and particular kinds of dynamics are required.
 In order to support both, the neuron must have certain key capabilities, and these are what modeling helps us understand.

 Early Model Neurons

-Simple neurons like these have severe limitations, and based on what we've already seen they're inadequate to mimic biological behavior.
-Nevertheless they still have significant computational abilities when they're wired into populations.
-The Perceptron is able to perform "linear separability"on a dataset, meaning it finds the slope and intercept of a straight line that partitions the dataset.
+Simple neurons like these have significant limitations, and based on what we've already seen they're inadequate to mimic biological behavior.
+Nevertheless they still have useful computational abilities when they're wired into populations.
+The Perceptron is able to perform "linear separability"on a dataset, meaning it finds the slope and intercept of a straight line that partitions the data.
 More neurons simply means more lines, the end result is a combination of linear partitions.
 Linear regression is probably the single most common activity in all of statistics, so this capability is useful.
 However it doesn't work on all datasets, and the Perceptron is a bit of a one-trick pony in terms of its neural behavior.
-Unfortunately Frank Rosenblatt passed away before he could counter Marvin Minsky's points about Perceptron limitations, but before he died he saw his invention being used in real time national security applications.
+Unfortunately Frank Rosenblatt passed away before he could counter Marvin Minsky's points about the Perceptron's limitations, but before he died he saw his invention being used in real time national security applications.
 Even binary neurons can be very powerful when wired into populations and given the right kinds of plasticity.

 After the successful demonstration of the Perceptron, neuroscientists pointed out that the firing of neurons often uses a "rate code", where the rate of firing is determined by stimulus intensity.
 The "spike rate" was thought to be a neuron's only output, therefore any information carried out of the neuron must be encoded in the spike train.
 And so the binary neuron became a linear neuron, where the output can take on any positive value (or zero).
 In this case the calculation of the threshold still applies, and if the output is above threshold the thresold level is simply subtracted from the output to obtain the final value (this is the principle used in the ReLU function in machine learning).
 Such a model neuron is shown in the figure, and you can see the only thing that differs is the threshold function.